-6 March 2024 284-24
+15 July 2025 349-25

-Call for submissions - Application A1284

-Triacylglycerol lipase from GM Trichoderma reesei as a processing aid
+Call for submissions - Application A1292 Phospholipase C from GM Bacillus licheniformis as a processing aid

-Food Standards Australia New Zealand (FSANZ) has assessed an application made by AB Enzymes GmbH to permit the use of a triacylglycerol lipase from a genetically modified strain of Trichoderma reesei and has prepared a draft food regulatory measure.
-Pursuant to section 31 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act), FSANZ now calls for submissions to assist consideration of the draft food regulatory measure.
+Food Standards Australia New Zealand (FSANZ) has assessed an application made by Novozymes Japan Ltd to permit the use of a protein engineered variant of the enzyme phospholipase C from a genetically modified (GM) strain of Bacillus licheniformis containing the phospholipase C gene from Bacillus thuringiensis as a processing aid and has prepared a draft food regulatory measure.
+This phospholipase C would be used as a processing aid in degumming vegetable fats and oils.
+Pursuant to section 31 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act), FSANZ now calls for submissions to assist in considering the draft food regulatory measure.